yosibotzer/rust-axum-redis/README.md

 ## RUST-AXUM-REDIS Service

-Example of rest API, reading and writing from Redis, written in Rust and using the Axum framework
+Example of REST API, reading and writing from Redis, written in Rust and using the Axum framework

 ### Build service docker